top of page

 • The adult sense of self is aware when they are catastrophising.

 • The adult sense of self is pro-active in developing vulnerability.
-As Brene Brown reminds us, vulnerability is not a weakness.
+As the writer Brene Brown reminds us, vulnerability is not a weakness.
 Far from it, it is a strength.
 Vulnerability is about candour, the ability to be open, honest and direct.
-Vulnerability can feel counter-intuitive, and if it does that is often a good sign.
+Vulnerability can feel counter-intuitive, if it does that is a good sign.

-All of this is a work in progress and we are never going to get it right all of the time, but an awareness, and a commitment to our adult sense of self is a good start.
+All of this is a lifetime work in progress.
+We will never get it right all of the time, but an awareness - and a commitment - to our adult sense of self is a good start.

 It is important not to ignore or disown our child part.

 Being aware of our younger part when it emerges, listening to it, and seeing what it is trying to tell us is key here.
-Our younger part may need to be looked after, but our response to stress and relational difficulties does not have to be ‘child’.
+Our younger part may need to be looked after, but our response to stress and relational difficulties does not have to be ‘child’ or have an expectation of 'parent'.
 Sometimes we need to say to ourselves, ‘I can hear your pain, but right now I am going to let my adult part come foreground to deal with this.’

 Our child part is also much needed.
 It represents our playful, creative side.
 Allowing wonder, silliness, and curiosity into our lives can help develop meaningful connections and supportive networks.
 Anyone for a weekend of cosplay at Premier Inn?